-The Heritage Lottery Fund (HLF) commits around £375m to invest each year towards heritgae projects.
-Since 1994 National Lottery players have raised £34billion for projects across the UK.
-HLF have awarded £6.8billion to over 39,000 projects since 1994.
+The Heritage Lottery Fund (HLF) commits substantial sums each year towards heritage projects.
+Since 1994 National Lottery players have raised £43billion for projects across the UK.
+HLF have awarded £8.3billion to over 49,000 projects since 1994.

 The Heritage Lottery Fund is administered by the National Heritage Memorial Fund (NHMF) which was given the responsibility of distributing a share of money raised through the National Lottery for Good Causes, to heritage across the UK.

-The NHMF is a non-departmental public body accountable to Parliament via the Department of Culture, Media and Sport .
+The NHMF is a non-departmental public body accountable to Parliament via the Department of Digital, Culture, Media and Sport.

 The NHMF was set up in 1980 using the remaining funds of the National Land Fund which had originally been established to acquire land and buildings as a war memorial.
 The NHMF also gives non-lottery grants to acquire maintain and preserve land, buildings and objects of outstanding interest.